-To summarize, as we all learnt in the past several months, in times of crisis we need to be agile and act swiftly.
-The pandemic may be fading, but its after-effects are here to stay, and the best way for all of us to stay connected is by being protected.
-The ‘new normal’ requires us to continue to change and adapt.
+To summarize, as we’ve all learned in the past several months, in times of crisis, we need to agile and act swiftly.
+The pandemic will wind down, but its effects are here to stay, and the best way for all of us to stay connected is by being protected.
+Today’s new reality requires us to continue to change and adapt.
 With cyber security now considered a business enabler, security executives will play a key role to navigate their organizations safely out the coronavirus pandemic crisis.

 To read more what you can do about it with Check Point Security solutions visit our dedicated mini site with pragmatic tips and recommendations.